-This is one of those colorful, warm and so flavorful meals that you just can’t live without!
+A colorful, warm and so flavorful meals that you just can’t live without!
 Every time a beautiful skillet of simmering tomato & eggs popped up on my feed I just drooled.
-Tomatoes are a no go for me, so I would need no-mato marinara sauce to make this happen.
-For some reason I hadn’t made any in a while, but then something awesome happened.
-I made AIP pizza & had lots of extra pumpkin marinara to spare!
+Tomatoes are a no go for me, so I would need a FAUX-MATO sauce to make this happen.
+The Urban Poser has a good one.
+My roasted beet Marinara from Made Whole cookbook would work too!

-I cut my carrots in long thin strips to mimic the bell peppers normally used for this dish & used the chimichurri to recreate the salty tangy garnish of feta & parsley.
+Instead of peppers, I cut my carrots in long thin strips & used the chimichurri to recreate the salty tangy garnish of feta & parsley.
 I’ll tell ya… it was delicious!
 Nightshade free shakshuka is born!

 - 1 large sweet onion